A democratic union

 Each branch elects a representative to State Council every three years, two representatives to the Area Council every three years at a different time, and a Conference delegate every two years, with a ballot of all members if required because of the number of nominations.

-The Council, which meets four times a year, is the main decision-making body of the Union.
+The Council is the main decision-making body of the Union, which meets in Brisbane on four Saturdays a year.
 It is made up of six elected Senior Officers, 103 branch representatives, a representative from each of 12 area councils, and three representatives from the TAFE Division.
 That’s 124 members and 120 votes (the General Secretary and the two Deputy General Secretaries don’t have a vote, and the President chairs the Council with a casting vote only), with 119 of those votes cast by elected “rank-and-file” representatives who work every day in schools and TAFE colleges.

 In between Council meetings, decisions are made by an Executive elected by the Council every three years.

-Executive meets fortnightly.
+Executive meets fortnightly after work.
 Using videoconferencing, Executive now has members from across the state.

 Every two years, Conference meets for three days in the winter vacation.
 It comprises the Council plus another 120 delegates from branches, area councils, TAFE and Aboriginal and Torres Strait Islander members.